endojs/endo/packages/marshal/README.md

-The `marshal` module helps with conversion of "capability-bearing data", in which some portion of the structured input represents "pass-by-proxy" or "pass-by-presence" objects.
-These should be serialized into markers that refer to special "reference identifiers".
-These identifiers are collected in an array, and the `toCapData()` function returns a two-element structure known as "CapData": a `body` that contains the usual string, and a new `slots` array that holds the reference identifiers. `fromCapData()` takes this CapData structure and returns the object graph.
-The marshaller must be taught (with a pair of callbacks) how to create the presence markers, and how to turn these markers back into proxies/presences.
+The `marshal` module helps with conversion of "capability-bearing data", in which some portion of the structured input represents "pass-by-proxy" or "pass-by-presence" objects that should be serialized into values referencing special "slot identifiers".
+The `toCapData()` function returns a "CapData"
+structure: an object with a `body` containing a serialization of the input data, and a `slots` array holding the slot identifiers. `fromCapData()` takes this CapData structure and returns the object graph.
+There is no generic way to convert between pass-by-presence objects and slot identifiers, so the marshaller is parameterized with a pair of functions to create the slot identifiers and turn them back into proxies/presences.

-`marshal` uses JSON to serialize the object graph, but knows how to serialize Javascript objects that cannot be expressed directly as JSON, such as `BigInt` objects, `undefined`, `NaN`, and others.
+`marshal` uses JSON to serialize the object graph, but knows how to serialize values that cannot be expressed directly in JSON, such as bigints, `NaN`, and `undefined`.

 ## Usage

 This module exports a `makeMarshal()` function, which can be called with two optional callbacks (`convertValToSlot` and `convertSlotToVal`), and returns an object with `toCapData` and `fromCapData` properties.
-If the callback arguments are omitted, they default to the identity function.
+Each callback defaults to the identity function.

 ```js
 import '@endo/init';